roemer2201/my-custom-ubuntu-live-system/README.md

 apt update

 # install all desired tools
-apt install pv vim dislocker net-tools nfs-common sysstat iotop nvme-cli open-vm-tools
+apt install pv vim dislocker net-tools nfs-common sysstat iotop nvme-cli open-vm-tools git

 # fix the Ubuntu 22.04 live bug, where network access with dhcp does not work out of the box
 # this is a hardcoded fix, I did not investigate deeper to make a propper change